ashley-evans/how-many-buzzwords/README.md

 ## Requirements

-The following CLI tools must be installed to validate, build, and test the buzzword stack resources:
+The following CLI tools must be installed to validate, build, and test the how many buzzword components:

 -   AWS CLI - More information can be found here: https://aws.amazon.com/cli/
 -   SAM CLI - More information can be found here: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html